alfred-com-co/alfred-aws-lambda-python/README.md

 ## How to deploy 🚀

-This repository has GitHub actions configuration files.
+This repository has GitHub Actions configuration files.
 When a new commit is pushed to the main branch, a new version of the Lambda function will automatically be deployed to the development environment.